-The pathogenesis of lung cancer is initiated the either the activation of oncogenes or the inactivation of tumor suppressor genes, which leads to uncontrolled replication and growth of the cells in the lungs.
-There are several factors that may lead to these genetic mutations: they may be inherited from parents or acquired by exposure to carcinogens.
+The pathogenesis of lung cancer is initiated the either by the activation of oncogenes or the inactivation of tumor suppressor genes, which leads to uncontrolled replication and growth of the cells in the lungs.
+There are several factors that may lead to these genetic mutations and they may be inherited from parents or acquired by exposure to carcinogens.

 There are two broad types of lung cancer: small cell lung cancer and non-small cell lung cancer.
 The most common type, non-small cell lung cancer, is further divided into three subtypes: adenocarcinoma, squamous cell carcinoma, and large cell lung carcinoma, according to the area of the lungs affected.

 When discussing the pathogenesis of lung cancer, it is essential to differentiate between the different types, as their genetics and biology are noticeably distinct.

 Small cell lung cancer is almost exclusively caused by exposure to cigarette smoke and it is rare for a non-smoker to be affected by this type.
 Non-small cell lung cancer has a variety of causes including cigarette smoke and various other environmental factors.